diskoverdata/diskover-docs/source_files/search_syntax.md

 - **\*jungle\* AND s01 NOT e*5** would find season 1 in any languages and all episodes except the ones with 5 in them.
 It is recommended to use the AND when mixing operators in the same query.

->🔆&nbsp;When using more than one, but especially a mix of different operators in a query, it is highly recommended to use parentheses **( )** to group some elements as described in the next section, in order to help Diskover make sense of the query and return the desired results.
+>🔆 &nbsp;When using more than one, but especially a mix of different operators in a query, it is highly recommended to use parentheses **( )** to group some elements as described in the next section, in order to help Diskover make sense of the query and return the desired results.

->🔆&nbsp;Operators can only be used in the main search bar  at the top of the user interface.
+>🔆 &nbsp;Operators can only be used in the main search bar  at the top of the user interface.
 They cannot be used in the **search within results** field.

  <p id="complex_queries"></p>